American Civics Test: Controversy

 On December 1, 2020, USCIS adopted a revised version of the 2008 civics test.
 This came after a decennial review during President Donald Trump's administration.
-The revised 2020 version increased the number of questions while making the wording more difficult for English learners.
+The revised 2020 version increased the number of questions while making the wording more difficult for non-native English speakers.
 Many of the standards and accommodations were also modified, such as raising the application fee and expanding requirements for disabled applicants.
 To that end, immigration organizations warned that the test revision would make it harder for poor immigrants from non-English-speaking countries to become voting citizens.
-Although a copy of the test and its answers are made available online, advocates worry about more disparaged applicants' ability understand more nuanced questions.
+Although a copy of the test and its answers are made available online, advocates worry about more disadvantaged applicants' ability to understand more nuanced questions.
 Critics of the new test believe it is designed to add an unnecessary barrier to naturalization.
 However, this policy has been reversed in compliance with an executive order signed by President Joe Biden on February 2, 2021, which reinstates the 2008 civics test as the standard basis for all test questions.

 Resources and initiatives

-USCIS study guides
+USCIS helpful materials

-USCIS provides free study materials which includes sample test question of both the 2020 and 2008 civics test version, although the 2008 version is in use within interviews.
+USCIS provides free study materials which includes sample test questions of both the 2020 and 2008 civics tests, although the 2008 version is in use within interviews.
 The agency is currently exploring ways to revamp the civics test, with the help of national engagements for feedback and comments on the proposed changes.
 The test will go through a trial phase for about five months in 2023.
 In the meantime, applicants preparing for the civics test should study the questions in accordance with the current policy applicable to their application case.

+USCIS has free information seminars held online and in person.
+These are open to anyone who is interested, and are offered in different languages.
+Citizenship classes are held for immigrants looking to naturalize.
+Legal assistance is available to those who seek advice.
+The USCIS also funds certain groups who help immigrants naturalize.
+Low cost services are available by state.